hackaround/gourls/README.md

-# Welcome to Buffalo!
+# gourls

-Thank you for choosing Buffalo for your web development needs.
+URL shortener in Go.

-## Database Setup
+## Development

-It looks like you chose to set up your application using a database!
-Fantastic!

-The first thing you need to do is open up the "database.yml" file and edit it to use the correct usernames, passwords, hosts, etc... that are appropriate for your environment.

-You will also need to make sure that **you** start/install the database of your choice.
-Buffalo **won't** install and start it for you.

 ### Create Your Databases

-Ok, so you've edited the "database.yml" file and started your database, now Buffalo can create the databases in that file for you:
+Ok, if you don't edit the "database.yml" file and started your database, now Buffalo can create the databases in that file for you:

+    $ docker run -d --name gourls-mysql -p 3306:3306 -e MYSQL_ROOT_PASSWORD=root mysql:8.0
 	$ buffalo pop create -a

 ## Starting the Application